katanta/Paths/README.md

 Modular design for easy expansion

-Built as part of a university assignment, the current version focuses on core logic, text-based interaction, file handling, GUI, and additional features.
+Built as part of a university assignment in the course IDATT2001, the current version focuses on core logic, text-based interaction, file handling, GUI, and additional features.

 ## Running the Game 🎮
 To play the game, clone the repository and run the command `mvn javafx:run`.